6 Bright Ideas For Philadelphia With Kids

 She had a great time pretending she was on a Magic School Bus trip as she climbed inside a human heart and crawled all over brain neurons.
 We made a human circuit in the Electricity room and she recorded her own weather forecast as we passed through the Changing Earth.

-The Amazing Machine looks a little dull at first, but she could have spent hours here turning gears into machines and making devices move in different ways.
+The Amazing Machine looks a little dull at first, but she could have spent hours here transforming gears into machines and making devices move in different ways.

 Even with the museum staying open late for spring break there was a lot we missed.